And just like that, Yuletide season is once again upon us!

 Add holiday cheer to your home by serving a scrumptious, colorful, and festive dinner.

-This roundup of delicious dishes will satisfy your cravings and make your Christmas even more joyful.
+This roundup of Christmas dinner ideas will satisfy your cravings and make your holiday even more joyful.

-Start your dinner with a bang!
+Start your dinner menu off with a bang!
 These appetizers are crisp, buttery, and downright addictive.